mdlacasse/Owl/README.md

 Jupyter will run in your default web browser, from your computer to your browser, and therefore no data is ever transferred on the Internet
 (your computer, i.e., `localhost`, is the server).

 You will also need the capability to read and edit Excel files.
 One can have an Excel license, or use the LibreOffice free alternative.
+You can also use Google docs.

 The intent of using a notebook is that one can configure calculations that suit one's needs.
 Moreover, running calculations in *jupyter* is made to be relatively easy.